In the 2021 season we are pleased to offer you the SalzburgerLand Card

 Friday – bad weather is approaching

 At breakfast, it is already clear that it will not stay dry today.
 But fortunately this is not a problem.
 After all, there are enough alternatives, such as the show mines in Larzenberg, Leogang, Sunnpau or Mühlbach.
 Well, the weather really doesn’t matter underground!
 After so much preoccupation with the arduous work that was carried out here in former times, in the afternoon you have earned some time for wellness: several first-class thermal spas in SalzburgerLand are also on the list of wellness activities included in the card.
 So we don’t mind about bad weather!

 Saturday – Hohe Tauern National Park

 You can enjoy a holiday in SalzburgerLand with the luxury of having Austria’s largest national park virtually right on your doorstep.
 After the flow of information, it’s finally time to go out into the park.
 Rangers offer tours and bring nature-hungry guests to wonderful hiking points with the national park taxis (also included in the SalzburgerLand Card offer).

 Sunday is excursion day

 Doesn’t it sound like a good week?
-Naturally, the SalzburgerLand Card is also available for 12 days, and also has quite a bit more to offer.
+Of course, the SalzburgerLand Card is also available for 12 days, and has also a bit more to offer.
 Take a glance at all 190 attractions, or order your card directly online in advance.